apache/trafficserver/doc/developer-guide/api/functions/TSRemapFromToUrlGet.en.rst

 These functions are useful for transactions where the URL is remapped, due to matching a line in :file:`remap.config`.
 :func:`TSRemapFromUrlGet` returns the *from* URL in the matching line in :file:`remap.config`.
 :func:`TSRemapToUrlGet` returns the *to* URL in the matching line in :file:`remap.config`.
-This info is available at or after the :c:data:`TS_HTTP_POST_REMAP_HOOK` hook.
-If the function returns :data:`TS_SUCCESS`, the location of the URL is put into the variable pointed to by :arg:`urlLocp`.
-On error, the function returns :data:`TS_ERROR`.
+This info is available at or after the :enumerator:`TS_HTTP_POST_REMAP_HOOK` hook.
+If the function returns :enumerator:`TS_SUCCESS`, the location of the URL is put into the variable pointed to by :arg:`urlLocp`.
+On error, the function returns :enumerator:`TS_ERROR`.